-In many polling places across the state, direct record electronic (DRE) voting equipment is used in conjunction with paper ballots or optical scan ballots to enable individuals with disabilities to vote privately and independently.
-As a result, the paper ballots and optical scan ballots should be counted first by following the steps described above, if applicable.
+In many polling places across the state, direct record electronic (DRE) voting equipment is used in conjunction with hand count ballots or optical scan ballots to enable individuals with disabilities to vote privately and independently.
+As a result, the hand count ballots and optical scan ballots should be counted first by following the steps described above, if applicable.